jadynlaila/Study_Group_Platform/Deliverables/Deliverable 3.md

 *Grading criteria (5 points): The description should be clear, concise, and well-written, free of typos and grammar problems.
 The use of bold, italic, and underline should be coherent with the model presented in Section 2---all classes, attributes, and associations from the model should appear in the text consistently with the model.*

-studysphere offers **group chats** that are modmerately customizable in order to enhance the overall user experience and allow for efficient communication between students ( the main purpose of the product ).
+studysphere offers **group chats** that are moderately customizable in order to enhance the overall user experience and allow for efficient communication between students ( the main purpose of the product ).
 Each **group chat** allows the **owner** or **administrators** to modify **attributes** such as *group profile picture, group description, group title, members, member count limit, calendar updates, the deletion of the group, the creation of the group, and background color*.
 These groupchats provide real time communication between **student accounts** and **groups**, enabling users to communicate effectively, plan meetings or study sessions, and most importantly making friends within their community